hanabi/hanabi.github.io/Reference.md

 * For example, if a player could perform a *5 Stall* (priority 2), then they are not allowed to perform a *Tempo Clue* (priority 3).
 Or, if a player could perform a *Tempo Clue* (priority 3), they are not allowed to *Hard Burn* (priority 7), and so forth.
   * However, remember that the *Finesse Position Exception* applies to *5 Stalls*.
 (This is covered in the "5 Stall" section above.)
+* What is the point of having a complicated table with defined priorities?
+Well, normally, players in stalling situations are not able to give tricky-looking *Finesses*, because everyone else on the team will think that they are giving a stall clue.
+However, if it can be seen that there is a better clue available for them to give, then everyone can know that they are **not** giving a stall clue.
+Thus, because of this priority table, players in stalling situations are still often able to make *Finesses* happen.
-* Obviously, stall clues are not allowed when the player has a valid play.
+* Obviously, stall clues are not allowed when the player has a known playable card in their hand.

 ### Locked Hands & The Locked Hand Save (L.H.S. / LHS) (Severity 3 Stalling)